AlexYangLi/ABSA_Keras/README.md

 |cabasc   |               |                 |                   |                |                |                  |

 - Personal conclusion
 1. I found `AT-LSTM` is always better than `AE-LSTM` & `ATAE-LSTM`.
-Actually it's not just on SemEval14 & twitter data, but many other sentiment analysis data.
+Actually it's not just on SemEval14 & twitter data, but also many other sentiment analysis data.
 2. Surprisingly, I failed to achieved similar performance as stated in the parper of `Memnet`.
 Or maybe there are bugs in the code?
 3. `TD-LSTM` performs unexpectedly well.
 4. Models with fixed word embeddings are generally better than those with fine-tuned word embeddings, which is consistent with the paper of `RAM`.
+5. L2 regularization didn't help.